zyedidia/micro/README.md

     * `scoop install micro`
 * OpenBSD: Available in the ports tree and also available as a binary package
     * `pkd_add -v micro`
+* Arch Linux, CRUX, Termux for Android
+    * See details in the [wiki page](https://github.com/zyedidia/micro/wiki/Installing-Micro)

 ### Building from source